If you've been following our blog in "real time," you've likely been reading our series of articles on various criminal history check topics.

 Criminal Record Check Myths

-In addition to these eight criminal background check myths, here are three more myths that we encounter regularly.
+In addition to these seven criminal background check myths, here are three more myths that we encounter regularly.

 1. Social Security Number Trace = Social Security Number Validation.
 FALSE!